jxxcarlson/elm-stat/README.md

 - `Stat`,  for computing statistics of 1-D and 2-D data, e.g. means and regression lines
 - `ErrorBar`, for computing and displaying error bars

 There is also a module `SampleData` with some test data.
 Let's import the above modules to see how some of this works.
+For more details, see the documentation for the individual modules.

 First, some test data:

 ```
 > SampleData.temperature